Read this article without ads

 Let's cover these flavor enhancements one by one and talk about what each one does and how to do it correctly without over-doing it.

 When I say marinades, I am thinking of a flavorful liquid that meat sits in, usually overnight.
-The liquid would be of a high flavor profile and soaks into the meat as it sits there in the fridge.
-It may also have properties that help to tenderize the meat.
+This liquid has a high flavor profile and while it doesn't necessarily soak into the meat much as it sits there in the fridge, it usually has properties that help to tenderize the meat and it definitely leaves it's mark on the meat in a very good way.

 Many people just buy some type of marinade from the store while others will just mix together things from the fridge such as soy sauce, Worcestershire, orange juice, and even soft drinks such as Coca Cola.